The new Carroll County Energy Facility will generate energy for more than 740,000 homes.

 The energy facility, Carroll County’s first construction project in 75 years, is creating new opportunities for residents and businesses.
 Approximately 700 construction jobs will be generated by the project and once completed, the facility will also create 25 to 30 full-time jobs.

 In addition to jobs, the local economy will also benefit from the direct purchase of goods and services.
-Bechtel has a long history of working closely with local firms in Ohio and this project has already resulted $15 million worth of contracts awarded to businesses in the community.
+Bechtel has a long history of working closely with local firms in Ohio and this project has resulted in millions worth of contracts awarded to businesses in the community.

 Want to learn more?